emilypuchala/MasterThesis/README.md

 The project focuses on a experimental high-energy physics analysis using ATLAS Open Data for education, with an emphasis on dark matter searches in a supersymmetric framework with accompanying statistical analysis.
 The notebooks are designed to be self-contained and reproducible, enabling users to explore the analysis workflows from data handling to final results.

 ## Thesis
-- **Title:** Dark Matter Searches in Two-Lepton Final States with Missing Transverse Energy using ATLAS Open Data
+- **Title:** Dark matter searches in two-lepton final states with missing transverse energy using ATLAS open data
 - **Author:** Emily Puchala
 - **Institution:** University of Oslo, Faculty of Mathematics and Natural Sciences
 - **Year:** 2026